10 Reasons Why No One Cares About Your Website or Blog

-As people who’ve known me have heard me say in the past, ‘Blogging ain’t for the faint of heart’.
-To be a blogger means you have to be able to stare rejection in the face day after day, often times pouring your heart and soul, never mind time and energy into a post and then sometimes watch your traffic plummet to levels that make you think that nobody out there seems to give a damn.
-And this doesn’t just hold true for bloggers, but new website owners as well.
-You’ve put money (sometimes a lot of it), time, effort, sacrifice and strenuous creative thought process into the design and structure and it turns out…no one cares about your big beautiful, gorgeous website.
+People have heard me say in the past, ‘Blogging ain’t for the faint of heart’.
+To be a blogger means you have to be able to stare rejection in the face day after day, sometimes after pouring your heart and soul, time and mental energy into a blog post that you thought was over the top worthy and then watch your traffic plummet to levels that make you want to throw in the towel.
+This doesn’t just hold true for bloggers, but new website and business owners as well.
+You’ve put money (sometimes a lot of it), time, effort, sacrifice and strenuous creative thought process into the design and structure and as it turns out…no one seems to care about your beautiful website.

 And then the negative voices start…

 Beginners make mistakes.
 Pros make mistakes.
-But how would you know?
-It might take 5 lifetimes to figure it out and who has time to do all that split A/B testing:/
+But how would you even know?

 1. You’re Pumping Out Too Much Content

 Yes, that’s true but it’s a certain type of content.
-We’ve gotten more discerning in our old age.
+We’ve gotten a lot more discerning in 2020.
+Google certainly has.

 According to Smartblogger – In the olden days, the rule used to be, “Publish as much as possible, as fast as possible.”
 Content was sparse, so you could crank out a measly 300-word article in five minutes and still get traffic, not because the article was good, but because it was the only article on the subject on the web.